jackiewong99/image-gallery/README.md

 ## 🎯 Objective

-Use CSS Flexbox to create a simple image gallery, and learn how the flex container (Parent) and flex items (Children) work.
+Use CSS Flexbox to create a simple image gallery, and learn how the flex container (parent) and flex items (children) work.

 ## ✋ Hold on...